andordavoti/todoaholic/README.md

 ## Features

 - Manage tasks cross-platform in real-time.
 No need to refresh the browser if you made a change through the mobile app.
 Everything syncs across all of your devices in real-time automatically.
+- Create custom lists (ex. shopping list, bucket list, reading list, movie list).
 - Intuitive gestures to cross out, move, remove and edit tasks.
   - Tap a task to cross it of your list
   - Slide a task to the right to move it to the next day
   - Slide an undone task to the left to edit it
   - Slide a done task to the left to delete it
+  - Slide a list in the drawer to the left to edit or remove it
 - Task timeline.
 Get an overview of what you have going on in the coming days.
 - Offline support for the mobile and desktop apps.
 - Keyboard shortcuts for desktop and web: